Understanding and Managing Canine Skin Allergies

 Odor from Skin Infections

-• Unpleasant Smell: Secondary bacterial or fungal infections, often due to persistent scratching, can produce a strong, unpleasant odor from the skin.
+• Unpleasant Smell: Secondary bacterial or fungal infections, often caused by persistent scratching, can produce a strong, unpleasant odor emanating from the skin.

 • Crusted Areas: Allergies can lead to open sores or crusty patches that may have a distinct smell, indicating infection.